 All Lovers warre, and Cupid hath his tent, Atticke all lovers are to warre farre sent.

-Mars, with Venus doth agree,
+What age fits Mars, with Venus doth agree,

 Tis shame for eld in waive or love to be.